jborean93/PowerShell-OpenAuthenticode/docs/en-US/Add-OpenAuthenticodeSignature.md

 ### -Certificate
 The certificate used to sign the files specified.
 Use the `Get-PfxCertificate` or `Get-ChildItem Cert:\... -CodeSigningCert` (Windows only) to get a certificate to use for signing.
+A valid certificate must meet the following requirements:

-The certificate must have access to its associated private key for it to be able to sign the file.
++ Must have access to its associated private key for it to be able to sign the file.

-It should also have the Key Usage of `Digital Signature (80)` and Enhanced Key Usage `Code Signing (1.3.6.1.5.5.7.3.3)`.
++ Has the Key Usage of `Digital Signature (80)` and Enhanced Key Usage `Code Signing (1.3.6.1.5.5.7.3.3)`.

++ Uses the RSA or ECDSA signature algorithm

 ```yaml
 Type: X509Certificate2